This recipe helps you to create a report that uses a custom metric to display only internal tickets, i.e. tickets without any public comments.

 Enhancing your report

 You can also filter on the Ticket Creation Date to only return tickets created within a specific date range.
-Read on for an example of how to setup a date filter in the query.
+Read on for an example of how to setup a date filter in the report.

 - In the Filters panel, click Add.